 ‘All children acquire a range of skills in readiness for their eventual move on to school.
 They are confident communicators and express their ideas with good clarity.’
 (Ofsted Report, March 2018)

 We are a member of the Pre-School Learning Alliance who support and guide the majority of Pre-School providers in the UK and we are Ofsted inspected.
-Our current Ofsted report can be opened on the right hand side.

 As a team we have refurbished the garden.
 We have put rubber chippings down to achieve a garden that can be used all year round.
 It has access to water play, sand play, reading corner, mathematical area, literacy area, easel painting area, and a sensory area.
 Please call for a visit to see our fantastic new garden area.